wix/react-native-navigation/README.md

   }
 });
 ```

+When you add a screen as a sibling to tabs, it will show this screen.
+This screen doesn't have to be in the list of tabs.
+If it is not, it
+will deselect all tabs.
+The screen should be the registered name of
+the page you want to show.

 You can also choose to use updateRootScreen, which will change the
 entire screen.
 This will also remove the drawer etc.